 The Prestige-project has now opened a survey to learn more about the experiences of the academic staff at UiT regarding application processes.
 We expect that the results of this study will contribute to improve the support system for academics not only at UiT but in the whole research sector.

 Your participation is very important!
 Deadline: March 11, 2022

 Prestige is both a research and an intervention project financed by the BALANSE Program, Research Council of Norway, and UiT The Arctic University of Norway.
 The project has a twofold goal: (1) advance knowledge on gendered quality assessments and implicit biases by uncovering how they impact career opportunities and the distribution of power and resources in research; (2) promote research-based organizational changes at the UiT by creating mechanisms for fostering gender balance in top positions.

-Prestige Project is hosted at the Centre for Women’s and Gender Research at the UiT in close collaboration with UiT’s Gender Equality, Diversity, and Inclusion Committee.
-It is jointly financed by the Research Council of Norway and the UiT and runs from 2018-2021.
-The project is led by Kenneth Ruud, the Deputy Chancellor for research and development and leader of the Gender Equality, Diversity and Inclusion Committee at UiT.
-From 2018-2019, the project had been coordinated by Sigfrid Kjeldaas, postdoctoral fellow at Genøk, and it is now coordinated by Melina Duarte, researcher at the Centre for Women's and Gender Research and at the Department of Philosophy, 2020-2021.
+Prestige Project is hosted at the Centre for Women’s and Gender Research at the UiT in close collaboration with UiT’s Equality and Diversity Committee.
+It is jointly financed by the Research Council of Norway and UiT and runs from 2018-2021.
+The project is led by Kenneth Ruud, the Deputy Chancellor for research and development and leader of the Equality and Diversity Committee at UiT.
+From 2018-2019, the project had been coordinated by Sigfrid Kjeldaas, Postdoctoral fellow at Genøk, and it is now (2020-2021) coordinated by Melina Duarte, Associate Professor of Ethics at the Department of Philosophy and Researcher at the Centre for Women's and Gender Research.

 Contact us if you want to engage in the project and share your ideas.
 In spite of a period of social reclusion, our network is constantly growing in online platforms.